 Young joined Watsi on August 16th, 2016.
 53 other people also joined Watsi on that day!
-Young's most recent donation supported Seyha, an active four-year-old from Cambodia, to fund tonsil surgery to relieve breathing difficulties.
+Young's most recent donation supported Jayden, a one-month-old baby boy from Haiti, to fund hydrocephalus treatment.

 Young has funded healthcare for 65 patients in 12 countries.